Elbe81/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

-This is a readme for pointers, arrays, strings second directory.
+This is a readme for the third pointers, arrays and strings project.